Liver Disease Information

 New York, New York 10006

-David Ticker assumed the position of Chief Financial Officer of the American Liver Foundation on February 11, 2008 and was nominated and confirmed as Treasurer in October 2008.
+David Ticker is the Executive Vice President, and assumed the position of Chief Financial Officer of the American Liver Foundation on February 11, 2008.
+He was nominated and confirmed as Treasurer in October 2008.
 Mr. Ticker graduated from the University of Pennsylvania – Wharton School of Business in 1980 with a degree in Accounting and received his CPA from Pennsylvania in 1982.
 After graduation, Mr. Ticker embarked on a career which as has included stints in public accounting, private industry and not-for-profits.

 Mr. Ticker brings to ALF a broad base of experience solving problems and applying common sense to the accounting and finance process.
 His public accounting background includes 5 years in New York City with Price Waterhouse & Co. and Kenneth Leventhal & Co. performing audit, tax and consulting assignments for closely held clients.
 His work for Kenneth Leventhal & Co. in the real estate industry served as stepping stone to his next position with the global real estate developer Olympia & York.
 At O&Y, his financial analyst portfolio included the World Financial Center and One Liberty Plaza with his primary responsibility being the interpretation of the 99 year ground lease with the Port Authority of New York and New Jersey.